‘There’s always a chance.’ Cinderella arrives at Kentucky state baseball tournament.

 They’re happy to continue playing spoiler.

-“We’ve kind of been the underdog our last four games,” Bennett said.
+“We’ve kind of been the underdog our last four games,” Breckinridge County coach Jeremy Bennett said.
 “I know we have an excellent baseball team and I know our kids, but for whatever reason we haven’t gotten the respect that we felt like we deserved all year long even though we played a fairly difficult schedule, we’ve got a good record, we’ve got good players.

 “But that’s fine.
 We like to play with a chip on our shoulder.”